-Please complete and return to Perryfields Infant School, Mrs Reid the headteacher who will acknowledge receipt and explain what action will be taken.
+Please complete and return to either head teacher / Governance Professional/ designated governor who will acknowledge receipt and explain what action will be taken.

-Your name:

-Pupil's name (if relevant):

-Your relationship to the pupil (if relevant):

-Address:

-Postcode: Day time telephone number: Evening telephone number: Email address:

-Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Email address: Please give details of your complaint, including whether you have spoken to anybody at the school about it.

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

 By who:

 Complaint referred to:

+Complaint referred to.

 Action taken:

-Deter

 Date: